zwinslett/strava-shoe-explore/README.md

 This is a simple Python program for reading activity data from the Strava API, grouping those activities by the gear used during the activity and making some simple visualizations about that gear.
-This program is designed to create visualizations using running activities, and it assumes the type of gear used are shoes.
-I am sure it could be repurposed for any supported exercise and gear types, but, in its current state, that is not in its scope.
+This program is designed to create visualizations using data from running activities, and it assumes the type of gear used are running shoes.
+I am sure it could be repurposed for any supported exercise and gear types, but, in its current state, that is not its scope.

 In order to run this program, you'll need:

 - A Strava account.
 - At least one activity recorded on that Strava account and one saved piece of gear associated with that activity.
 - A personal API application on that Strava account.
-  - the corresponding `client_id`, `client_secret` and `refresh_token` for that API application.
+  - and the corresponding `client_id`, `client_secret` and `refresh_token` for that API application.

 Below instructions are provided for creating a personal API application and retrieving the necessary values to run this program.
-Please note that, in the settings for your personal API application, you will find a refresh token; however, that is not a substitute for the steps below describing how to retrieve a refresh token.
+Please note that, in the settings for your personal API application, you will find a refresh token; however, that is not a substitute for the steps below describing how to retrieve a refresh token for use by this program.
 The token provided in the settings page for your personal application only has read access, and this program requires a token with read all access.

 ## How to get client_id and client_secret